Aakash-Tripathi/Aakash-Tripathi/README.md

 # Hi there, I'm Aakash 👋

-- I am currently majoring in Electrical and Computer Engineering at Rowan University
+- I am currently
+  - majoring in Electrical and Computer Engineering at Rowan University
 - I am working on
-  - Getting AWS Solutions Architect Certified
+  - getting AWS Solutions Architect Certified
-  -
+  - learning Reinforcement learning at Rowan

 ## 📲 | GET IN TOUCH